 Some facts about puffins before you go and see them

-The puffin is a small bird with black and white feathers, orange bill and feet, large orange-red beak with a black tip, bright white cheeks surrounding its eyes which give it an adorable look!
-It also has large red webbed feet used to swim underwater as well as help them walk on land with ease.
+Puffins are small birds with black and white feathers, orange bills and feet and a large colourful orange-red beak with a black tip.
+They have bright white cheeks surrounding their eyes which give them an adorable look!

 Are puffins friendly?